 The native forest hardwood division of the Forestry Corporation operates at a loss that runs into tens of millions of dollars, at the expense of the NSW public.
 It also additionally receives tens of millions of dollars in regular equity injections.
+Imagine the constructive and beneficial things this money could be spent on instead!

 The people of NSW should not be paying millions of dollars to destroy the biodiversity of our own state and critical habitat for threatened species.
+Do we want to be leaders or laughing stock???